thehottgame/TheHoTTGame/Trinitarianism/Quest1.md

 Now that we have expressed `isEven` we need to be able write down "existence".
 In maths we might write
 ```∃ x ∈ ℕ, isEven x```
-which in Agda notation is
+which in agda notation is
 ```Σ ℕ isEven```
 This is called a _sigma type_, which has three interpretations:
 - the proposition 'there exists an even natural'
+- the construction
-- the constructions 'naturals `n` with recipes of `isEven n`'
+  'keep a recipe `n` of naturals together with a recipe of `isEven n`'
-- the total space of the bundle `isEven` over `ℕ`, which is the space consisting of the all the fibers.
+- the total space of the bundle `isEven` over `ℕ`, which is the space obtained by putting together all the fibers.
   Pictorially, it looks like
   <img src="images/isEvenBundle.png"
      alt="SigmaTypeOfIsEven"
      width="500"/>
-  which can also be viewed as the subset of even naturals, since the fibers are either empty or singleton
+  which can also be viewed as the subset of even naturals, since the fibers are either empty or singleton.
-  (it is a _subsingleton bundle_).
+  (It is a _subsingleton bundle_).

 Making a term of this type has three interpretations:
-- giving a term `n : ℕ` and a proof `hn : isEven n` that `n` is even.
+- a natural `n : ℕ` together with a proof `hn : isEven n` that `n` is even.
-- constructing a natural `n : ℕ` and a recipe `hn : isEven n`.
+- a recipe `n : ℕ` together with a recipe `hn : isEven n`.
 - a point in the total space is a point `n : ℕ` downstairs together with a point `hn : isEven n` in its fiber.